Misdemeanor Defense Lawyer Chicago

 Class C Misdemeanor

-Class C misdemeanors are the least serious classification but still result in a criminal record if a conviction is entered.
+Class C misdemeanors are the least serious classification but still carry criminal penalties and possible long-term consequences.

 • Up to 30 days in jail